apache/skywalking-satellite/docs/en/guides/contribuation/plugin.md

 If you want to add a custom plugin in SkyWalking Satellite, the following contents would guide you.
 Let's use memory-queue as an example of how to write a plugin.

 1. Choose the plugin category.
-According to the memory-queue is a queue, the plugin should be write in the **skywalking-satellite/plugins/queue** directory.
+As the memory-queue is a queue, the plugin should be written in the **skywalking-satellite/plugins/queue** directory.
 So we create a new directory called memory as the plugin codes space.

 2. Implement the interface in the **skywalking-satellite/plugins/queue/api**.
 Each plugin has 3 common methods, which are Name(), Description(), DefaultConfig().
     - Name() returns the unique name in the plugin category.